Walking and Châteaus in the Garden of France

 This morning we travel to Sancerre, famous for its white wines.
 The Medieval castle is in ruins but interesting C15th and C16th houses line the narrow streets.
 We walk in an area of wine-making villages about 5km from Sancerre.

 In the afternoon we can also do another short walk about 30 minutes from Sancerre, at Briare, where a short canal and riverside walk takes us on to the Pont Canal, designed by Eiffel (he built the tower too).
-It is the longest canal bridge in Europe and looks like an elegant boulevard (B)
+It is the longest canal bridge in Europe and looks like an elegant boulevard (B,L,D)

 Today we travel via Saint-Benoit-sur-Loire to visit the superb Romanesque abbey church, a place of pilgrimage since 672 AD when the relics of Saint Benedict were enshrined here.